The Art and Science of Architecture

 For a telecoms company the precise layout of the eTOM model is valuable groundwork.

-For a bank or insurance company the BIAN (Banking Industry Architecture Network) layout is a familiar reference-point.
+For an insurance company the ACORD layout is a familiar reference-point.
+For a bank or insurance company, the BIAN (Banking Industry Architecture Network) layout is a familiar reference point.

 But if a diagram isn’t interactive, dynamic and connected to fresh, real-time data, there is a real risk it will lose relevance.